Stefan0604/hyperledgerFabric_UniApp/README.md

 # hyperledgerFabric_UniApp

 To be able to use this app you need the binaries, config and docker images from hyperledger fabric.
 Follow [these instructions](https://hyperledger-fabric.readthedocs.io/en/latest/install.html) to download them.
-After you installed them you have to create softlinks to these folders or change all references in all relevant files.
+After you installed them you have either to create softlinks to these folders or change all references in all relevant files.

-To create the necessary softlinks you need use:
+To create the necessary softlinks you need, use:

 ```
 ln -s *path_to_bin_folder* bin